-Net cash provided by financing activities totaled \$1,551 for the six months ended June 30, 2020, as compared to \$95 used in financing activities during the same period in 2019.
-This increase was primarily due to borrowing \$1,715 during the three months ended June 30, 2020, from Citibank, N.A. pursuant to the PPP under the CARES Act.
+Net cash provided by financing activities totaled \$5,386 for the nine months ended September 30, 2020, as compared to \$174 used in financing activities during the same period in 2019.
+This increase was primarily due to borrowing \$1,715 in May 2020 from Citibank, N.A. pursuant to the PPP under the CARES Act., and receiving an aggregate net proceeds of \$2,812 from a private placement of common stock and warrants and proceeds of \$861 from the exercise of certain of these warrants during the three months ended September 30, 2020.